 Once you are in Liverpool, you can find a GP in your local neighbourhood by visiting the NHS website and searching using your post code.
 Once you find the GP you want to register with, please contact them (by phone) to see how they register their patients.

 Under the NHS, appointments with doctors are free (except for certain things such as vaccinations for travel or getting a sickness certificate).

-If your doctor prescribes you medicine you will usually have to pay a prescription charge (£9.15 from April 2020).
-If you are receiving ongoing treatment it may be worth your while getting a Prescription Payment Certificate, which costs £29.65 for three months and £105.90 for 12 months.
-The certificate covers all prescription charges during that period
+If your doctor prescribes you medicine, you will usually have to pay a prescription charge (£9.35 as of April 2022).
+If you are receiving ongoing treatment it may be worth your while getting a Prescription Payment Certificate, which costs £30.25 for three months and £105.90 for 12 months.

 What documents will I need to register with a GP?